-Over the course of a year, the weather in Boston, Massachusetts ranges from temperatures in the 90s Fahrenheit (30s Celsius) and thunderstorms to well below freezing and snowstorms.
+Over the course of a year, the weather in Boston, Massachusetts ranges from temperatures in the 90s Fahrenheit (30s Celsius) with thunderstorms to well below freezing with snowstorms.
 For much of the year though, Boston's climate is relatively mild, thanks to its seaside location.

 |59 °F||annual average high||15 °C|

-Boston's coldest days of the year usually occur in mid January when the daily maximum temperature averages 35 degrees Fahrenheit (2 degrees Celsius) and the minimum averages 22 °F (-6 °C).
+Boston's coldest days of the year usually occur in January when the daily maximum temperature averages 36 degrees Fahrenheit (2 degrees Celsius) and the minimum averages 22 °F (-6 °C).

 |92 days||32 °F min. or less (0 °C)|

 The thermometer dips to 10 °F (-12 °C) or below on 7 nights a year.
-Boston averages less than 1 day a year when the weather gets as cold as 0 °F (-18 °C).
+Boston averages one day a year when the weather gets as cold as 0 °F (-18 °C).

-March is usually the wettest month of the year in Boston, while February is the driest.
+December and March are usually the wettest months of the year in Boston, while February and August are the driest.